b5414/npm_arandomly/README.md

 **IN DEVELOPING** 👍

-> This package are: random value(date \ number \ bool) generator, and: random value picker
+> This package about: random value(date \ number \ bool) generator, and: random value picker

 ## Install